IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-where the $c_{i,j}$ is the similarity index, which is 1 when day $i$ and day $j$ have an r-DTW, $d_{i,j}$, below the Threshold value, $T$.
-The threshold can be set dynamically, e.g., using the median of all r-DTW distances in the table, or simply a fixed educated guess.
-A dynamic threshold enhances the adaptability of the RM for different users.
-As a result, the dynamic threshold changes with the new incoming data, which means that updating the users' SP requires recalculating all r-DTW distances in $\frac{n}{m}$ iterations.
-Unlike with a dynamic threshold, updating SP with a fixed threshold takes only one iteration.
-Hence, the dynamic threshold leads to a less scalable solution for long time series.
-For this reason, we prefer the fixed threshold approach for RM discovery in this paper to preserve the low complexity of updating motifs.
+where $c_{i,j}$ is the similarity index, which is 1 when day $i$ and day $j$ have a small annotated DTW, $d_{i,j}$, smaller than the $T$.
+The threshold can be set dynamically, e.g., using the median of all annotated DTW distances in the table, or simply a fixed educated/expert guess.
+We prefer the fixed threshold approach for RM discovery in this paper to preserve the low complexity and a uniform standard for similarity measurements.